agsb/forth-and-hash/README.md

 Chuck Moore once used size and first three characters of words, four bytes as entries in Forth dictionary and made a letter about [^2]

 Annex H of the Forth Standard lists 435 words, totaling about 2,719 characters.
-The average length of a Forth word is 6.25;
+The average length of a Forth word is about 6 letters;

 Now with 32-bit CPUs, everthing must be four bytes aligned.
 A Forth dictionary waste many bytes in pads.